boots-edu/textbook/source/text/0-introduction/setup.md

 ![image.png](../../images/setup/setup_example_test.png)

-This is a test file written with a library named "**Jest** ".
+This is a test file written with a library named "**Jest**."
 You have previously seen unit tests written using the Bakery's `assert_equal` function, but Jest is a much more sophisticated testing framework.
 Let's look at each part of the file in turn.

 -   At the top of the file (on line 1), we `import` the `addition` function from the `basic.ts` file, which is in the `src` directory.
 Since that function was `export`ed, we are able to `import` the function in this file.
 -   The next line of code (line 3) is a call to the `describe` function, which is a Jest function for organizing a suite of unit tests.
 It takes the `string` name of a collection of tests and then an anonymous function that has all the tests inside.
 Don't worry about that "anonymous function" term just yet; for now, just think of it as a block of code that Jest will run for us.
 -   The inside of the `describe` function call is a sequence of four calls to the `test` function (on lines 4, 9, 14, and 19).
 The test function is another Jest function, once again for organizing related unit tests.
 We give names to the tests, and sometimes we will also let you know how much that test is worth to us when we grade the assignment.
 Then there is another anonymous function to have the actual assertions.
 -   On lines 5, 6, 10, 11, 15, 16, and 20, we see the actual assertions, which are equivalent to the `assert_equal` function you saw previously.
 In Jest, they are written using the `expect` function, which consumes one expression (almost always a function call for the function we are testing).
 The result of the `expect` function is an object that has a `toEqual` method, which allows us to check the expected result.
-Again, don't worry about the terms just yet, just focus on the comparable idea for writing tests between Bakery and Jest:
+Again, don't worry about the terms just yet, just focus on the comparable idea for writing tests between Bakery and Jest.

 ```python
 # Bakery version in Python